Cam Newton Award

 3. Kenny Pickett, Pittsburgh

-Western Kentucky was bringing in 10-plus transfers on the offensive side of the ball, and I believed it would take some time to integrate all of the new pieces with the roster already in place.
+Western Kentucky was bringing in 10-plus transfers on offense, and I felt that it would likely take time to integrate all the new pieces into the roster.
 Zappe’s debut season with Houston Baptist didn’t necessarily yield the eye-popping results either.
 That analysis went out the window instantly as Zappe went on to throw seven touchdowns in his Hilltoppers debut, setting the tone for what would be a sensational year as he led the country in passing yards (4,968) and passing touchdowns (52).
 Bryce Young and Kenny Pickett—two quarterbacks in New York for the Heisman Trophy ceremony—threw 12 fewer touchdowns this season.

 What do we look for in the perfect CFF prospect?
 Upside and consistency, and Zappe provided all of that.
 At least three touchdown passes in every game this season and topped 30-plus FPs every single week.
 Bailey Zappe wasn’t just the best fantasy quarterback this season, but the top CFF player in the country and a league-winner for many.